 I firmly believe that the love we breathe into a young animal from the time of its birth, ignites its senses to an awareness of its welcome into the world.

 I loved the trusting way mares brought their newborn foals to meet me

 Some precious moments I was fortunate enough to capture on my camera as a mare gives birth to, and greets her first born - a filly foal.
 This was in the days before the internet and video cameras were big bulky things and very heavy!
 This kind of thing wasn't seen too often, and I was excited as a kid at Christmas as I swapped between video camera and still camera taking photos.

-I remember holding my breath in awe as I videoed the birth too, only to find later that I had no film in the movie camera!
+I laugh now, when I remember how I held my breath in awe as I videoed the birth too, only to find later that I had no film in the movie camera!
 Thankfully, technology has come a long way since those days and so have I!